 Color is paramount!
 I am constantly amazed at the psychological impact of color and the relationships between hues.

-Curiousity and playfulness are also a common thread in my work.
-When it comes to public work I respect the importance of the interaction of the viewer with the piece and as such my work hold a message of hope, peace, and ideally, truth.
+Curiosity and playfulness are also a common thread in my work.
+When it comes to public work I respect the importance of the interaction of the viewer with the piece and as such my work holds a message of hope, peace, and ideally, truth.

 In my personal work, I enjoy painting from life and spending time observing and translating what I see.

 Describe your process for creating the design.

 My family and I have spent a fair amount of time in Staunton over the last decade.
 From Mischief & Magic, to visiting friends who live here, to just exploring the area, we have found Staunton to be a treasure of a town.

 The pair of cardinals are a nod to our state bird and also a nod to the Virginia is for Lovers campaign that funded this project.
 Also, I frequently see the most beautiful female cardinal outside of my home studio window and wanted an opportunity to showcase her.
 The males are lovely too, but why not represent both?
 The cardinals also serve to add some vibrant color and some stylized lines.
 I wanted them to lift the banner over the mountains to illustrate that the natural world is offering a message of affirmation.

 What message do you hope to portray about Staunton?

 I have had a few conversations with folks who have thought the message of ‘You Belong Here’ is a political one, but for me, it’s personal.
 I was born in Virginia, but we moved every few years.
 By the time I left for college I had moved eight times.
 I always longed for a sense of home.
 Whenever I come back to the area and get the first glimpse of the mountains, I feel like I am home.